A tour bus driver is facing felony charges for releasing raw sewage from his charter bus in the Von’s shopping center Monday morning.

 Deputies also notified neighboring law enforcement agencies, Yosemite National Park Officials, as well as the bus company, which has reportedly agreed to cover the cost of the cleanup.

-The cost of the cleanup is not known, however, hazmat officials say they do not believe any of the raw sewage was able to make it to the river.
+The cost of the cleanup is not known at this hour.
+However, Hazmat Officials say they do not believe any of the raw sewage was able to make it to the river.

 The Penal Code reads that any person who knowingly causes any hazardous substance to be deposited into or upon any road, street, highway ... or upon the land of another, without the permission of the owner, or into the waters of this state is punishable by imprisonment in the county jail for not more than one year or by imprisonment for a term of 16 months, two years, or three years, or by a fine of not less than $50 nor more than $10,000, or by both the fine and imprisonment.